markwuu/jwt-authentication/README.md

 2. ```npm install --save-dev nodemon```

-Create values for ACCESS_TOKEN_SECRET and REFRESH_TOKEN_SECRET by running
+Create and save values for ACCESS_TOKEN_SECRET and REFRESH_TOKEN_SECRET in an .env file by running

 3. ```node```